-Salim received his master of law cum laude in natural resources and environmental law from Lewis and Clark Law School in May 2009.
+Salim received his master of law cum laude in natural resources and environmental law from Lewis & Clark Law School in May 2009.
 His masters thesis addressed “Watershed-based Stormwater Permitting Under the Clean Water Act.”
 Salim received his juris doctor from Wayne Law in May 2008 where he was elected to the Order of the Coif and served as a Lombard fellow and a Freeman fellow.
 As a member of the Jessup International Law Moot court team at Wayne Law, Salim won awards for best oralist and best memorial in the regional competition.

 Salim also holds a master of arts in critical theory, which he received magna cum laude in 2005 from the University of Illinois, Champagne-Urbana and l’Université de Poitiers in France.
 Salim’s bachelor of arts is from Wayne State University in 2001, where he was a double major in English and Spanish and received a highly competitive President’s scholarship.